myersg86/dotfiles/sublime-plugins.md

 ## 1. Plugins

-* [A File Icon](https://packagecontrol.io/packages/A%20File%20Icon): Add icons to the files in the sidebar.
 * [Advanced CSV](https://packagecontrol.io/packages/Advanced%20CSV)
 * [AdvancedNewFile](https://packagecontrol.io/packages/AdvancedNewFile): A better way to create new files.
 For instance, it automatically creates a folder when needed.
 * [AlignTab](https://packagecontrol.io/packages/AlignTab): Align your code by `:`, `=`, `=>`, `%`, ` `, `|` or your own RegEx.